 How to Install Kodi on Ubuntu 22.04 or 20.04

-It’s always advisable to have the latest version of packages installed on your system.
-To upgrade any outdated packages, run the following command which will ensure that you have the latest version of all your packages.
+It’s always advisable to install the latest package version on your system.
+To upgrade any outdated packages, run the following command to ensure you have the latest version of all your packages.

 sudo apt update && sudo apt upgrade

-Before starting the installation process, it’s important to ensure that the necessary packages are already installed on your system.
-To check this, run the following command, which will install any commonly used packages that may be missing.
+To avoid potential errors during installation, verifying that all the necessary packages are installed on your system beforehand is crucial.
+You can easily do this by running the following command, which will automatically install any commonly used packages that might be missing:

 sudo apt install ca-certificates apt-transport-https software-properties-common lsb-release -y

-Before proceeding with the installation, it is crucial to run an APT update to make sure that the newly imported Kodi Launchpad PPA is accurately reflected in the sources list file and that the package cache is up-to-date.
+Before installing, update the package cache and ensure the newly imported Kodi Launchpad PPA is accurately reflected in the sources list file.
 To do this, execute the following command in the terminal:

 sudo apt update

-With the Kodi Launchpad PPA properly configured, you can now proceed with the installation of Kodi by executing the following command in the terminal.
+With the Kodi Launchpad PPA properly configured, you can now install Kodi by executing the following command in the terminal:

 sudo apt install kodi kodi-bin

-To verify the successful installation and build of Kodi, you can run the following command in the terminal.
+To verify Kodi’s successful installation and build, you can run the following command in the terminal:

 kodi --version